-- Within PowerPoint 2010 for Windows, open the presentation (or create a new one) and select the slide where you want to insert a Shape and change its layout to Blank or Title only (see Figure 1).
+- Within PowerPoint, open the presentation (or create a new one) and select the slide where you want to insert a shape and change its layout to Blank or Title Only, as shown in Figure 1, below.

 Figure 1: Slide with Blank layout

-- Access the Insert tab (or the Home tab) on the Ribbon and click the bottom part of the Shapes button to bring up the Shapes gallery, as shown in the Figure 2.
+- Access the Insert tab (or the Home tab) on the Ribbon and click the bottom part of the Shapes button to bring up the Shapes gallery, as shown in Figure 2, below.

 Figure 2: Shapes gallery